strimzi/strimzi.github.io/_posts/2023-08-23-kafka-node-pools-storage-and-scheduling.md

 But other changes are a bit harder.
 If you want to change the storage class or reduce the disk size while using `type: jbod` storage, even if it involves just a single volume, you have to go through this procedure:
 1. Add the new volume to the JBOD list with the new size or storage class
-2. Move all partitions from the old disk to the new disk
+2. Move all partition replicas from the old disk to the new disk
 3. Remove the old disk from the list of the JBOD disks

-It's doesn't sound like a complicated process, and it wouldn't be if Cruise Control supported moving partitions from one disk to another.
+It doesn't sound like a complicated process, and it wouldn't be if Cruise Control supported moving partitions from one disk to another.
 Unfortunately, that feature is currently unavailable.
 (There is an open PR [#1908](https://github.com/linkedin/cruise-control/pull/1908), so this feature might be added in the future).
 Instead, you have to use Kafka's `kafka-reassign-partitions.sh` tool in the second step and manually reassign all the partition replicas.
-And using the tool and monitoring the progress is not exactly user-friendly.
+And using the tool and monitoring progress is not exactly user-friendly.
 The situation becomes even more challenging if you don't use `type: jbod` storage, since you can't use the `kafka-reassign-partitions.sh` utility.
 In this situation, you have to stop the Strimzi Cluster Operator and manually change the storage broker by broker!